ismailgunayy/ts-types-math/README.md

 # TypeScript Type-Level Mathematics

 A type-level mathematics library that performs compile-time arithmetic operations using TypeScript's type system.
-This project demonstrates how TypeScript's advanced type features can be leveraged to execute mathematical operations without runtime code.
+This project demonstrates how TypeScript's type system can be used to execute mathematical operations without runtime code.

 ## Limitations